 - Go See Your Doctor: When was the last time you had a physical?
 Checking in with your doctor, even when you’re healthy can help keep you healthy.
 These appointments can encourage a healthier lifestyle, keep you up to date on vaccines and assess any future health concerns.
 How often you go is something to talk to your doctor about but there are general guidelines for age groups too.

 - Natural Detox: There’s lots of talk about detox diets and “cleanses” in the news these days.
 But the most potent detoxifier of all is free: water!
-Without enough water, your liver can’t process fat or toxins, so abundant water consumption are the first step in any weight loss or detox process.
-The rule of thumb recommendation is eight, eight ounce glasses a day (or 64 ounces daily.)
+Without enough water, your liver can’t process fat or toxins, so abundant water consumption is the first step in any weight loss or detox process.
+The rule of thumb recommendation is eight, eight-ounce glasses a day (or 64 ounces daily.)
 You’ll need more when you’re physically active.
 Sip water continuously rather than chug-a-lugging large glasses—you’ll benefit more from it that way.
-Water is most healthful when its room temperature rather than ice cold, but if that’s what it takes to get you to drink enough, add some ice.
+Water is most healthful when it’s room temperature rather than ice-cold, but if that’s what it takes to get you to drink enough, add some ice.
 The reason behind all the water is to flush out toxins in the body through our kidneys.
 Another way to excrete body toxins is through sweating.
 Whether you sit in a sauna or better yet, exercise (two steps in one,) this is a very important part of naturally detoxing.
 Finally, shoot for around twenty to twenty-five grams of fiber a day.
 Eating a high fiber diet can prevent constipation; lower your cholesterol levels and slow digestion- leading to weight loss too!